 We now consumers expect a personalized video experience.
 We are also aware of the fact that this kind of content can boost sales by 10 percent or more and deliver five to eight times the ROI on marketing spend.
 Now the most intriguing question is how to do it?

 Should I hire the video team and produce more video content to publish on YouTube?
 That may be a question some of the CEOs ask themselves.
 Probably there is no need to run a separate department in your company, but rather consider a hyper-personalization of digital services.
 There are tools like the Highp platform, made to do it for you with the smallest effort.
 Especially in the medical and pharmaceutical industries, where you need to build a strong relationship with the doctors, keeping the highest ethical standards.

 Highp is paving the way for the responsible communicating with MDs.
 Thanks to it you can build highly personalized digital services that will seamlessly align with your customers’ journey.
 Creating video content is easy and can be made by your sales representative equipped only with the smartphone.

 Highp Services can be triggered automatically or directly by field force as part of your sales and support communication with customers.
 As a result, your brand will provide improved customer experience along with content fully aligned to your customer’s needs.

-According to ePharma Physician report by Manhattan Research, 64 percent of U.S. physicians reported meeting with sales representative face-to-face in the last six months.
+According to the ePharma Physician report by Manhattan Research, 64 percent of U.S. physicians reported meeting with sales representatives face-to-face in the last six months.
 But 60% declare that they would like to meet in person in the future.
 It is meaningful.
 Connecting via video messages could be more efficient.